What is the average lifespan for a motorhome or campervan?

 Servicing

-Getting your motorhome professionally serviced annually is one of the most crucial ways to keep it on the road for as long as possible.
-Plus, with a new Swift motorhome or campervan, it also ensures you maintain your warranty.
+Getting your motorhome professionally serviced annually is critical for the longevity of any motorhome, and with purchasing a new Swift motorhome or campervan, it also ensures you maintain your warranty.

 We highly recommend you have your Swift serviced by a Swift Group Approved Service Centre because they have direct access to our online customer service system and it gives you peace of mind that everything is running smoothly.
 We have an extensive servicing network and you can find your nearest service provider.